HarrisonHemstreet/blog/src/content/blog/create-a-rust-webservice.md

    use actix_web::{get, web, App, HttpServer, Responder};
    ```

-   This line imports several components from the `actix_web` crate:

-   - `get`: A macro to define a handler for GET HTTP requests.
-   - `web`: A module that provides types and functions for route registration and data extraction.
-   - `App`: A class to set up and configure web applications.
-   - `HttpServer`: A class to create and configure an HTTP server.
-   - `Responder`: A trait used for types that can be converted into an HTTP response.
+   This line brings in several essential components from the `actix_web` crate, including the `get` macro for GET request handlers, the `web` module for route registration, `App` for application setup, `HttpServer` for server configuration, and `Responder` for response handling.

 2. **Route Handlers**: